Productivity is a thing of the mind just as it is physical.

 You expect too much, but end up getting very little and disappointed.
 And unhappy.

-When unrealistic expectations are reasonably adjusted, a person can manage disappointment and choose happiness.
+When unrealistic expectations are reasonably adjusted, you can manage disappointment, to boost your productivity. and choose happiness.

 Even better, this makes you more confident, allows you to relax both bodily and mentally and have more fun.